Abertoast/email_app/app-context.md

         -   Manages query history (`queryHistory`) and latest processing results (`latestResults`).
 The structure for results when processed individually (`ProcessedEmailResult`) now includes a `tags: string[]` array intended to hold extracted tag names.
         -   Provides `fetchEmails` function: retrieves settings from `SettingsContext`, calls backend `/api/fetchEmails` (including the `fetchAllFolders` flag), returns fetched emails.
         -   Provides `processEmails` function: retrieves OpenAI settings from `SettingsContext`, substitutes variables into the prompt using `utils/promptUtils.ts`, **calls the OpenAI Chat Completions API directly from the browser using the `openai` library**, handles individual vs. combined email processing. **Note:** The logic to parse `[[Tag Markers]]` from the response, remove them, and populate the `tags` array in `ProcessedEmailResult` is currently missing/inactive.
-        -   Provides functions to manage query history (save, clear, rerun), which now store the new result structure.
+        -   Provides functions to manage query history (save, clear, rerun), which now store the new result structure. **Query history now also stores the raw emails fetched for each query (`rawEmails`) and optional UI state (`uiState`), enabling full results replay.**
-        -   Loads/saves query history to `localStorage`.
+        -   Loads/saves query history to `localStorage` (with migration for old entries).
         -   Includes `logToServer` utility to send frontend logs to `/api/log`.
 -   **Key Pages & Components**:
     -   **`Dashboard.tsx`**: The main interface.
 Contains the `EmailFilterForm`, prompt input/selection (`SavedPromptSelector`, custom textarea), displays fetched emails, triggers fetching and processing via `EmailContext`, and displays results using `ProcessingResults`.
 Includes buttons below the custom prompt textarea to insert prompt variables and **tag markers**.